elizangelaxavier/Microsoft-DP200/instructions/dp-200-03_instructions.md

 At the end of this lad, you will have:

-1. Explain Azure Databricks
+1. Explained Azure Databricks
-1. Work with Azure Databricks
+1. Worked with Azure Databricks
 1. Read data with Azure Databricks
-1. Perform transformations with Azure Databricks
+1. Performed transformations with Azure Databricks

 > **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.